scvalex/daemons/Memo.md

     instance Serialize Command

-We define a datatype for `put <key> <value>` and `get <key>` commands.
+We define a datatype for the `put <key> <value>` and `get <key>` commands.
 We let GHC derive the `Generics` instance, which gives us a pure Haskell representation of the type; this is used by the `Serialize` instance to generate all the necessary binary serialization and deserialization code.

     data Response = Failed String
                   | Value ByteString